‘What are you currently working on?’ – a regular question addressed to a writer.

 Leontes, The Winter Tale

-Ten stories (maybe twelve) across seven centuries including an Agincourt archer; a thief branded for stealing feathers from a neighbour’s mattress; an apprentice quill pen maker in Georgian Bath (my winning story); a New York milliner whose trade is threatened by the new movement to preserve birds and ban feathers on hats; a WW1 soldier who gets fed up of receiving white feathers for cowardice; a 1960s Bluebell Girl struts her stuff before Prince Rainier and Princess Grace in Monaco – in a storm; the joys of fly fishing, and a Japanese artist who wants to make the world a better place by using feathers.
+Ten stories (maybe twelve) across seven centuries including an archer at Azincourt, a thief branded for stealing feathers from a neighbour’s mattress; an apprentice quill pen maker in Georgian Bath; a New York milliner whose trade is threatened by the new movement to preserve birds and ban feathers on hats; a WW1 soldier who gets fed up of receiving white feathers for cowardice; a 1960s Bluebell Girl struts her stuff before Prince Rainier and Princess Grace in Monaco – in a storm; the joys of fly fishing, and a Japanese artist who wants to make the world a better place by using feathers.

 Now I’ve given you the LONG pitch what shall I pitch to my Hollywood producer trapped in the lift with me for 20 seconds?

-* From archers at Agincourt to Bluebell Girls at the Paris Lido and fly fishermen on the River Tay – every feather has a story to tell on its journey through time.
+* From archers at Agincourt to Bluebell Girls at the Paris Lido and fly fishermen on the River Usk – every feather has a story to tell on its journey through time.

 * ‘From beds to boas and quivers to quill pens’ – stories about feathers through time.